 The modern process of the economy globalization changes the role of the state and makes it a direct participant of social production.
 Under the conditions of globalization, the investment market is getting more anonymous, which results in an increase in transaction expenses.
 The information has become one of the components of production.
 The established information systems enhanced the ability of capital to move quickly, which includes a potential possibility to destroy economic systems.
 The market fundamentalism has become a widespread phenomenon, and the international financial system itself became a factor of the crisis process; there was the capital, capable of making money of money the volume of which cannot be accounted for; one faced the issue when the capital was running away, which was associated with the creation of offshore zones; the flows of capital have changed as a result of attracting foreign currency in many countries, which feeds on the issue effect of countries issuing their currency.
-At the same time, not all movements of money denote the escape of financial resources is the formal trait.
+At the same time, not all movements of money denote the escape of financial resources.
+The damage to domestic production and its removal from investment resources is the formal trait.